 The Visual Communication Studies Division publishes a biannual newsletter to keep members abreast of the field and its various scholarly societies.

-You can view our past annual reports at the following links:
+You can view our past annual and/or biennial reports at the following links: